jtchan129/RTM/README.md

 - Run run_voting after votes are in each day
 - Run new_godfather right before voting if there is no godfather (make sure the mafia knows they need to fill out the corresponding sheet)
 - Run reveal_mayor whenever someone messages you they want to reveal as a mayor

+### Updates Needed
+ - Does not check for the requirement of framer needing a cop to be in the game